TIBCOSoftware/labs-air/docs-src/content/en/docs/getting-started-minikube/Start-the-Edge/index.md

 Modify basicdemo/export_mqtt/configuration.toml

-Replace '\<Add-Your-minikube-mosquitto-service-Enpoint-Here\>' with your mosquitto-service endpoint also ensure the port is correct.
+Replace '\<Add-Your-mosquitto-service-Enpoint-Here\>' with your mosquitto-service endpoint also ensure the port is correct.

 #### Step 3: run the basic demo